mui/mui-x/docs/data/migration/migration-data-grid-v7/migration-data-grid-v7.md

 ## Introduction

 This is a reference guide for upgrading `@mui/x-data-grid` from v7 to v8.
-To read more about the changes from the new major, check out [the blog post about the release of MUI X v7](https://mui.com/blog/mui-x-v7-beta/).

 ## Start using the new release